 — Honorable Mention, News Photography, North American Agricultural Journalists, (Pfankuch), South Dakota robotic dairy

-Great Plains Journalism Awards (compete with all newspapers in seven states)
+Great Plains Journalism Awards (compete with all newspapers in eight states)

 2021 — First Place, Business Reporting (Pfankuch/Lowrey), meat plant COVID outbreaks